Book Talk: American Eden: David Hosack, Botany, and Medicine in the Garden of the Early Republic

 Lecture | May 15 | 10 a.m.-12 p.m. | UC Botanical Garden

 This illustrated lecture by historian Victoria Johnson features her new book, American Eden, which both the Wall Street Journal and Ron Chernow (Alexander Hamilton) have called captivating.
-American Eden was a finalist for the 2018 National Book Award in Nonfiction, a finalist for the 2018 Los Angeles Times Book Prize in Biography, and a New York Times Notable Book of 2018.
+American Eden was a New York Times Notable Book of 2018, a finalist for the 2018 National Book Award in Nonfiction, a finalist for the 2018 Los Angeles Times Book Prize in Biography, and a finalist for the 2019 Pulitzer Prize in History.

 When Alexander Hamilton and Aaron Burr met on a dueling ground in July 1804, they chose the same attending physician: David Hosack.
 Family doctor and friend to both men, Hosack is today a shadowy figure at the edge of a famous duel, the great achievements of his life forgotten.
 But in 1801, on twenty acres of Manhattan farmland, Hosack founded the first public botanical garden in the new nation, amassing a spectacular collection of medicinal, agricultural, and ornamental plants that brought him worldwide praise from the likes of Thomas Jefferson, Sir Joseph Banks, and Alexander von Humboldt.
 Hosack used his pioneering institution to train the next generation of American doctors and naturalists and to conduct some of the first pharmacological research in the United States.
 Today, his former garden is the site of Rockefeller Center.

 American Eden will be available for sale at the talk and in the Garden Shop.
 Get your copy signed by the author at the end of the event.